Skip to content

 Standard I-601 Inadmissibility Waiver Process

 An immigrant may be found inadmissible either at the time of applying for permanent resident status or after obtaining that status when the permanent resident seeks readmission to the U.S. from abroad.
 Once an immigration or consular officer finds an immigrant inadmissible, the immigrant may apply for a waiver if eligible.
-An applicant for adjustment of status in the United States who knows he or she is inadmissible and eligible for a waiver, though, does not need to wait for the finding of inadmissibility and may file the waiver application along with the application to adjust status.
+An applicant for adjustment of status in the United States who knows he or she is inadmissible and eligible for a waiver does not need to wait for the finding of inadmissibility.
+He or she may file the waiver application along with the application to adjust status.

 Either way, the applicant uses Form I-601 in most cases (see also Form I-212 below).
-Approval of the waiver overcomes the ground of inadmissibility and permits the admission of the applicant so long as the applicant meets all of the other requirements to immigrate.
-Unfortunately, though, it often takes several months for USCIS to decide an I-601 and that can be a significant problem if the applicant is waiting for the decision outside of the United States.
+Approval of the waiver overcomes the ground of inadmissibility and permits the admission of the applicant if the applicant meets all of the other requirements to immigrate.
+Unfortunately, it often takes several months for USCIS to decide an I-601.
+That can be a significant problem if the applicant is waiting for the decision outside of the United States.

 I-601A Provisional Waiver Process for Prior Unlawful Presence

-For applicants who qualify, the I-601A process is much better than the I-601 process because you get a decision on the waiver before leaving the U.S. That means less time waiting outside the U.S. and less time apart from U.S. citizen or permanent resident family members.
+For applicants who qualify, the I-601A process is much better than the I-601 process.
+It secures a decision on the waiver before they leave the U.S. That means less time apart from U.S. citizen or permanent resident family members.
 An approved I-601A also gives the immigrant assurance that he or she will be allowed to return legally—at least so long as no unexpected issues arise at the consulate.
 The process previously was available only to persons immigrating through a U.S. citizen spouse, parent, or child.
 Now it is open to all immigrant visa applicants who otherwise qualify for a waiver of unlawful presence.

 For I-601A processing, the immigrant must first have a basis for immigrating.
 This may be either an approved family-based petition (I-130) or employment-based petition (I-140).
 It also includes selection for the diversity visa lottery, although our firm does not accept diversity visa cases.
-After approval of the immigrant petition, the immigrant files a Form I-601A with USCIS during the process of applying for an immigrant visa, but before leaving the U.S.
+After approval of the immigrant petition, the immigrant files a Form I-601A with USCIS.
+The immigrant files this application during the process of applying for an immigrant visa, but before leaving the U.S.

-The I-601A will be automatically revoked if the consular officer finds the applicant inadmissible on any other basis, so an applicant must obtain a thorough admissibility evaluation by an immigration attorney before attempting this process.
+The I-601A will be revoked if the consular officer finds the applicant inadmissible on any basis other than departure from the U.S. after unlawful presence.
+So, an applicant should obtain a thorough admissibility evaluation by an immigration attorney before attempting this process.

 I-212 Permission to Reapply for Admission After Removal

-Another common ground of inadmissibility exists for noncitizens who have been removed on a removal or deportation order.
-Removal makes a noncitizen ineligible to return to the U.S. for 5, 10, or 20 years, depending on the circumstances, or even for life if the person has an aggravated felony conviction.
+Past removal or deportation from the United States is another common ground of inadmissibility.
+Removal makes a noncitizen ineligible to return for 5, 10, or 20 years, depending on the circumstances.
+A removed noncitizen is ineligible to return for life if he or she has an aggravated felony conviction.
 Before such a person reapplies for admission to the U.S., he or she must obtain an approved Form I-212.
-The decision on an I-212 is highly discretionary.
-It does not require a showing of extreme hardship, but it does require the applicant to demonstrate that the reasons for permitting the applicant to return to the U.S. and any positive equities outweigh the reason for the removal order and any other misconduct.
+An I-212 does not require a showing of extreme hardship, but the decision is highly discretionary.
+An applicant must prove that the reasons for permitting return to the U.S. and any other positive factors outweigh the reason for the removal order and any other misconduct.

 Appeal of a Denied Waiver